stackblitz/bolt.new/README.md

 docker-compose --profile production up
 ```

+When you run the Docker Compose command with the development profile, any changes you
+make on your machine to the code will automatically be reflected in the site running
+on the container (i.e. hot reloading still applies!).

 ## Run Without Docker

 1. Install dependencies using Terminal (or CMD in Windows with admin permissions):